A Guide to Watching Northern Right Whales in Florida

 Tips for Whale Watching in Florida

-- Keep binoculars handy, but scan the ocean without them from any high vantage point.
+- Keep binoculars handy, but you can scan the ocean without them from any high vantage point.

 - You can identify right whales by these characteristics: They spout a V-shaped spray of water, they have no dorsal fin, they have whitish patches of raised and roughened skin (called callosities) on top of their heads, and their tails are black on both sides.